-Breakdown of Major Cost Items: Furnitures, Electronics, Appliances
+Breakdown of Major Cost Items: Furniture, Electronics, Appliances

-The sheer costs of expensive household items like TV and certain furnitures make high-cost belongings an important factor for determining your total budget.
+The sheer costs of expensive household items like TV and certain furniture make high-cost belongings an important factor for determining your total budget.
 For example, a sofa can cost as low as S$200, but can go up to five figures if you choose to buy some exclusive selections imported from overseas.
-To help you better plan your spending around these high-cost items, below we show a more detailed overview of the some major cost home contents.
+To help you better plan your spending around these high-cost items, below we show a more detailed overview of some of the major cost home contents.

 |Bedframe (King or Queen)||S$200||S$500||S$900||Natural wood, marble, bed with storage|

 |Mattress||S$200||S$500||S$700||Dual coil, memory foam, heated|